Hochfrequenz/bo4e-python-orm/README.md

 ## Contribute

 You are very welcome to contribute to this repository by opening a pull request against the main branch.
+If you use a windows OS you might need to change psycopg -> psycopg[binary] in the requirements.